como-instalar-el-cliente-mysql-dbeaver-en-raspberry-pi

 How to Install MySQL DBeaver Client on Raspberry Pi

-In this post we will see how to install the MySQL/MariaDB client on a Debian-based operating system like Raspbian on Raspberry Pi.
+In this post, we are going to see how to install the MySQL/MariaDB client on a Debian-based operating system like Raspbian on Raspberry Pi.

-In previous posts we have seen how to install a MySQL/MariaDB database and the popular web client PHPMyAdmin on Raspberry Pi.
-Although very popular, we already commented that PHPMyAdmin is not the only client that exists.
+In previous posts, we have seen how to install a MySQL/MariaDB database and the popular web client PHPMyAdmin on Raspberry Pi.
+Although very popular, we mentioned that PHPMyAdmin is not the only client available.
 On the contrary, we have many more options.

-One of the most popular is DBeaver, an SQL client and a multi-platform database administration tool.
-It supports a large number of database types such as MySQL, PostgreSQL, SQLite, Oracle, DB2, SQL Server, among others.
+One of the most popular is DBeaver, a cross-platform SQL client and database administration tool.
+It supports a wide variety of database types such as MySQL, PostgreSQL, SQLite, Oracle, DB2, SQL Server, among others.

 DBeaver is a desktop application written in Java.
 The interface is pleasant and functional.
-It has commands to perform practically all the functions that you may ever need to perform in a database, in a simple way.
+It provides commands to perform practically all the functions you might ever need to do in a database, in a simple way.

 raspberry-pi-dbeaver

-To install DBeaver we simply have to download and run the installer for our operating system (in Debian in the case of Raspbian on Raspberry Pi) from the project’s download page at https://dbeaver.io/download/.
+To install DBeaver, we simply need to download and run the installer for our operating system (for Debian in the case of Raspbian on Raspberry Pi) from the project’s download page https://dbeaver.io/download/.

-Once installed, we add the necessary data sources.
-In most databases, it will be necessary to install third-party drivers.
+Once installed, we add the data sources we need.
+For most databases, it will be necessary to install the third-party driver.
 Fortunately, DBeaver provides us with instructions and the link to install the drivers.

 raspberry-pi-dbeaver-connecar-base-datos

 Once connected to the database, using DBeaver is very intuitive.
-The windows and menus are intuitive and powerful.
-It is easy to access the necessary functions and tools, such as creating/deleting/renaming databases or tables, performing queries, exporting queries, among many others.
+The windows and menus are intuitive yet powerful.
+It is easy to access the necessary functions and tools, such as creating/deleting/renaming databases or tables, running queries, exporting queries, among many others.

-In short, DBeaver is a very interesting and recommendable software if you are going to work regularly with databases on any operating system.
+In short, DBeaver is a very interesting and recommended software if you are going to work regularly with databases on any operating system.

-In the following Raspberry Pi tutorials where we use databases, we will regularly refer to DBeaver as the standard management and administration tool.
-If you haven’t already, take a look at this interesting tool!
+In the following Raspberry Pi tutorials where we use databases, we will frequently mention DBeaver as the standard management and administration tool.
+If you haven’t already, take the opportunity to check out this interesting tool!